IxSfd/Tool-to-improve-performance/README.md

 # Tool-to-improve-performance

-This tool improves your computer performance if you have a slower one,
+Batch to speed up your computer's performance if you have a very slow one.